susansls/playground/README.md

 playground
 ==========

-just an area for trying stuff out
+An area for experimenting with Github